-Brian Schmack finished his sixth season at the helm of the Valpo baseball program in 2019.
+Brian Schmack finished his seventh season at the helm of the Valpo baseball program in 2020.

 In July 2013, Valparaiso University Director of Athletics Mark LaBarbera announced that Schmack had been named the 17th head coach in Valpo baseball history and just the sixth since 1946.

 Through the 2020 season, Schmack has served as the head coach for 336 games at Valpo, the fourth-most in program history with Tracy Woodson (2007-2013) third at 397.
 His win total of 136 ranks fifth in program history with Rick Ferchen (1982-1987) fourth at 147.